21 Credits CERT3090, Academic Catalog 2025-2026

 Designed for individuals to enter agribusiness careers related to the growing demand for installation, maintenance, troubleshooting, repair, reconfiguring, and/or replacement of mechatronic systems and components used in agricultural settings.
-This type of automation technology reduces input costs, decreases manual labor, improves safety and/or increase efficiency and accuracy within agribusiness.
+This type of automation technology reduces input costs, decreases manual labor, improves safety and/or increases efficiency and accuracy within agribusiness.

 Campus: North Mankato

-Program Start Dates: Fall and Spring
+Program Start Semester: Fall

-Base estimate for 18 credit program
+Base estimate for 21 credit program

 Tuition is paid on a semester by semester basis and will vary depending on the courses and total credits you take.

-Tuition and Fees: $3,695
+Tuition and Fees: $4,311

 Tools and Equipment: $1,300

-Total Estimated Cost: $4,995 *
+Total Estimated Cost: $5,611 *

 and you'll see that tuition at 色中色 is much more affordable than other institutions.